An Unexpected Journey

 By “training,” I mean something simple.
-Playing Oregon Trail, we learned not just about geography but also, however subtly, about independence and a kind of rugged individualism.
-To make your way in the world, you had to look out for yourself.
-Much of the formation we experienced in our education encouraged this too.
+To make our way in the world, we were taught to look out for ourselves.
+Much of the formation we experienced in our education encouraged this.
 “Think for yourself,” we were told.
-In the present time, we say to one another with a hint of vivifying encouragement in our voices, “you do you” (implying that we will do the same).
-We may have heard from time to time about the vice of selfishness, but it’s difficult to deny that many of our experiences in life emphasized and even taught us habits of self-focus.
-The number one person you need to be concerned about is yourself.
-Your own success should be your primary goal.
+In the present time, we say to one another with a hint of vivifying encouragement in our voices, “you do you” (implying that we will do the same).”

-Life in the midst of a what feels like a never-ending social crisis is difficult to navigate if we simply seek to serve ourselves and meet our own needs.
+And yet, life in the midst of what feels like a never-ending social crisis is difficult to navigate if we simply seek to serve ourselves and meet our own needs.

 A Hard Look at Ourselves

-There’s a lesson to be learned from the response given to an inquiry sent to British intellectuals in the early 20thcentury.
+There’s a lesson to be learned from British intellectuals in the early 20th century.
 G. K. Chesterton was a journalist and essayist.
 He was one of a number of distinguished thinkers to whom The Times, a British newspaper, sent this question: “What’s wrong with the world?”
 Chesterton is said to have written the shortest response, saying something like this: “Dear sirs, In response to your question, ‘What is Wrong with the World?,’ I am.
 Yours, G.K.
 Chesterton.”